roadnarrows-robotics/roadnarrows-robotics.github.io/README.md

 RoadNarrows grew to 13 employees in 2013, including a mix of part-time, full-time, and contract staff.
 Research and development work and intellectual property seeded by the founders, grants, sales, and contracts contributed to further development work with several startup ventures.
 In addition, RoadNarrows developed several of their own robotics systems products that were sold world-wide to academic institutions.

 In the fall of 2014, RoadNarrows down-sized their staff and business and focused solely on their Hekateros robotic manipulator and Laelaps product line, while continuing to provide 3rd party robots, sensors, and parts from their distribution partners.
 RoadNarrows moved their headquarters to Boulder, Colorado from November 2014 through 2016.
-At the end of 2016, RoadNarrows moved the headquarters back to Loveland, Colorado.
+At the end of 2016, RoadNarrows moved the headquarters back to Loveland, Colorado and provided remote sales and support.
+At the end of 2020, RoadNarrows officially dissolved the business.
+Existing academic and startup customers will continue to be supported through 2020 and 2021 in collaboration with partners and suppliers.

 ### RoadNarrows’ Manufactured Products